dickhardt/A2P3_agent/README.md

 # A2P3_agent #

-This is a Personal Agent for a2p3.net demonstration  environment (link TBD).
-It is compliant with the specification of the [A2P3 protocol version 8](http://www.a2p3.ca/PDFs/A2P3%20Protocol%20draft%209.pdf "A2P3 protocol version v0.9").
+This is a Personal Agent for [a2p3.net demonstration  environment](http://www.a2p3.net/).
+It is compliant with the specification of the [A2P3 protocol version 9](http://www.a2p3.ca/PDFs/A2P3%20Protocol%20draft%209.pdf "A2P3 protocol version v0.9").

 See also: [A2P3](https://github.com/dickhardt/A2P3 "A2P3")